-We recently ran a series of workshops at the Electricity National Control Centre in Wokingham where stakeholders - DNOs, trade bodies, suppliers and consumer groups -gave their views on our July draft business plan.
+We recently ran a series of workshops at the Electricity National Control Centre where stakeholders - DNOs, trade bodies, suppliers and consumer groups -gave their views on our July draft business plan.
 We wanted them to see how we operate the GB electricity system and the sheer size and scale of our IT systems, take a deeper dive into our business plan content and speak with the relevant SMEs.

 Here we’ve summarised the feedback we received for each RIIO-2 theme, aligned to the four themes outlined in the business plan.

 Theme 1 – Ensure reliable, secure system operation to deliver energy when consumers need it

 Stakeholders made suggestions around how we could make our inclusive design authority approach to developing IS projects representative, including using trade associations to ensure representation by smaller parties.
 Stakeholders supported us taking a leading role to partner with others to train control room operators to meet a growing wider industry need.

 Theme 2 – Transforming participation in smart and sustainable markets

 There was strong support for proposals to transform balancing services markets and mixed views on whether we should take on administration of the EMR Rules.
 Stakeholders thought we needed to further demonstrate our improved performance with the codes we currently administer.

 Theme 3 – Unlocking consumer value through competition in networks